jefftranter/6800/sbc/README.md

 Current consumption for unregulated input should be between 400 and 600mA.
 If the 7805 regulator gets hot you might want to mount a heatsink on it.

+OTHER NOTES

+If you want to use port A of the PIA for i/o, be sure to remove any jumpers at J6, J7, and J10-J17.

+The Heathkit ETA-3400 had support for a cassette tape interface.
+This is not present, so any monitor or Basic commands related to cassette will not function.